makerdao/mips/MIP39/mip39.md

 - This subproposal process allows Governance to create or modify an existing Core Unit by setting its Mandate and/or its name.
     > Care should be taken so that names and Mandates don't end up drifting apart from each other.
 - Once a subproposal is approved, the Governance Facilitator or the MIP Editor modifies the DAO Primitives State (MIP38) to append a new entry with the Core Unit specified in the subproposal.
-The MIP Editor or Governance Facilitator will also assign a Core Unit ID (e.g.: `GOV1`) to uniquely identify the given Core Unit.
+The Operational Support Core Unit, or the MIP Editor or Governance Facilitator, will also assign a Core Unit ID (e.g.: `GOV1`) to uniquely identify the given Core Unit.
 - The proposal parameters are:
     - Minimum feedback period: 1 month.
     - Minimum frozen period: 1 week.